cotodevel/toolchaingenericds-ide/README.md

 	-make newlib
 	-make toolchaingenericds
 	-make checkoutall (this is optional, just retrieves all TGDS Projects from GIT into your environment)

+8) Limit how much memory WSL2 takes: Open "Run as" or Win + R shortcut, paste "%UserProfile%" without commas, <enter> and copy .wslconfig into that folder.
+Reboot windows.

 Up to this point we're done, and from now on just follow the [Usage] instructions to compile & debug natively TGDS Apps in the IDE.

 [Usage]